Last Update: 1/19/2022

 After connecting the PC to your ALP, you’ll want to switch the HDMI Input to the PC to be able to view the PC video signal on the main playfield.
 To do that see the following steps:

-- Press the Connect button on the top-middle panel of your ALP, check that each of the settings are assigned as.
+- Press the Channel button on the top-middle panel of your ALP, check that each of the settings are assigned as.

 - Control Mode to OTG.

 - If you have installed the VIBS board, press the button to switch the VIBS Input to the secondary HDMI coming from your PC.

 The following are some software considerations that you may want to make to your ALP PC.

 To map the ALP OTG-connected buttons to the PC, you’ll want to use JoyToKey.
 The configuration file I’m using may be downloaded from here.
 It will work with the base ALP, including: plunger to launch the ball and if you have the Legends Control Panel will allow pressing the A button to left-mouse click and B to right-mouse click (trackball operates as the mouse).

 *Note – The initial configuration for JoyToKey I started with was the generous community post by Joe F. (FB thread here), then modified slightly for the Arcade Control Panel L/R Mouse buttons.
 Also, if you have mapped the buttons under Steam, you’ll want to clear those button mappings prior to using JoyToKey.

 - Download and install JoyToKey.

 - Download the LegendsPB-WTT.zip (right-click and Save link as…), extract it and copy it to your /Documents/JoyToKey sub-folder. *Note – before it will show up in the JoyToKey list, you’ll need to exit JoyToKey, copy the .cfg file and re-launch JoyToKey.